ML-Bioinfo-CEITEC/pknots_experiments/data-preprocessing/README.md

 **Input** `length_normalized_VERSION.csv.gz` (length-normalized)

-**Output** `families_added_VERSION.csv.gz` (with added IPRO and PFAM)
+**Output** `families_added_VERSION.csv.gz` (with added IPRO and PFAM and family name)

 Part of the given dataset may not contain information about IPRO and PFAM family, so use [add_ipro_and_pfam_family.ipynb](add_ipro_and_pfam_family.ipynb) to add it.
 It uses spyprot and searches Uniprot with sequence IDs and extracts information about their PFAM and IPRO family.
 To be consistent, it recomputes the families for all proteins.
+Based on InterPro code, the script then assigns to each record readable family name.
+This is based in Dawid's [colored table](https://docs.google.com/spreadsheets/d/1QL0biEmWIXj_t2lK7YiU-WTbVF0pWu486GjcKY1lme4/edit#gid=0).

 The ID column is modified to contain the pure Uniprot ID ('AF-' prefix and '-F1' suffix is deleted)